pulkitgarg784/Voksel/README.md

 Download the latest release for your operating system and you are free to start using the program.
 - Left click to place voxel.
 - Shift + Left click to delete.
+- Press / to open command box to use custom functions.

 ## Screenshots